daemoncat/securley-blocker/readme.md

+!ALERT! this has been patched by securley, i am trying to find a different unblocker. more updates when i have found one.

 Hi internet/github alike!
 I have found a way to disable that pestelential app Securly.
 Credit goes to THE-UNBLOCKER to discover this vulnrability.